-Total Funding Available in FY 2013: $9,490,500
+Total Funding Available in Fiscal Year (FY) 2013: $9,490,500

 The FY 2013 IPR Program is one of the DHS’s FY 2013 grant programs which directly support transportation infrastructure security activities.
 These grant programs are part of a comprehensive set of measures authorized by Congress and implemented by the Administration to help strengthen the Nation’s critical infrastructure against risks associated with potential terrorist attacks.
 The IPR Program provides funds to Amtrak to protect critical surface transportation infrastructure and the traveling public from acts of terrorism and to increase the resilience of the Amtrak rail system.